 How does Costus work?

-Costus root contains chemicals that seem to kill nematodes (worms).
-Some researchers think that the chemicals in costus oil might prevent the airways from constricting and lower blood pressure.
+Costus root contains chemicals that seem to kill worms (nematodes).
+Some researchers think that the chemicals in costus oil might prevent the airways from narrowing, and this effect lowers blood pressure.

 Are there safety concerns?

-Costus seems to be safe for most people.
-However, costus often contains a contaminant called aristocholic acid.
-Aristocholic acid damages the kidneys and causes cancer.
+for most people when taken by mouth, appropriately.
+However, costus often contains a contaminant called aristolochic acid.
+Aristolochic acid damages the kidneys and causes cancer.
+Costus products that contain aristolochic acid are UNSAFE

 Dosing considerations for Costus.